pinksi/pinkysitikhu/_pages/about.md

 layout: page
 title: About
 permalink: /about/
-image: images/about_me.jpg
+image: images/abt_me.jpg
 ---

-Hi!
-I am Pinky.
+Hi, I am Pinky, a bit clumsy but happy in my heart :D.

 - I am a **Computer Engineer**, graduated with a degree in computer engineering from Tribhuvan University, **[IOE, Pulchowk Campus](http://doece.pcampus.edu.np)** in 2017.
 - I am currently working as a Data Scientist at **[Docsumo](https://docsumo.com/)**.